pac4j/pac4j/documentation/blog/openid_federation_with_pac4j_and_cas.md

 This was fully expected: the trust anchor is used to build the trust chains!

-If we do the test again, nothing appears in the CAS trust anchor logs this time as the entity statements are not requested again, they are already known by the RP and the OP, until they expired or get lost (in-memory storage).
+If we do the test again, nothing appears in the CAS trust anchor logs this time as the entity statements are not requested again, they are already known by the RP and the OP, until they expire or get lost (in-memory storage).

+<div class="text-center highlight-blog">So the CAS server can act as a real trust anchor <i>between</i> the pac4j RP and the Connect2id OP.</div>